Manraj2901/lab2-group-policy-management/README.md

 - User vs Computer Configuration in GPO
 - Practical impact of GPOs on domain-joined clients
 - Importance of proper OU structure for policy targeting

+### 💭 Reflections

+This lab really helped me understand how powerful and picky GPOs can be.
+At first, I was confused why my settings weren’t applying — but I learned that:

+- GPOs must be linked to the correct **Organizational Unit (OU)**, not just the domain.
+- **Permissions and file paths** matter a lot, especially for things like wallpapers.
+- There’s a clear difference between **User Configuration** and **Computer Configuration** — and getting them mixed up won’t throw errors, just silent failure.

+Overall, this was a solid hands-on way to see how real sysadmins manage centralized settings.
+Definitely something I’ll use again in enterprise environments.

 ---